 MongoDB Tutorial: Aggregate Method Example

-by Didin J. on Sep 16, 2019 MongoDB Tutorial: Aggregate Method Example
+by Didin J. on Jun 03, 2025 MongoDB Tutorial: Aggregate Method Example

 Syntax or Definition

-The MongoDB aggregate syntax simple like this.
+The MongoDB aggregate syntax is simple, like this.

 db.collection.aggregate(pipeline, options)

 That syntax calculates the aggregate of a collection by pipeline and options.
 The aggregation pipeline is a sequence of data aggregation operations or stages.
-We can compare this aggregation pipeline with this SQL terms function and concepts.
+We can compare this aggregation pipeline with the SQL terms function and concepts.

 SQL Terms, Functions, and Concepts MongoDB Aggregation Operators